JetBrains/teamcity-documentation/topics/known-issues.md

 __This issue has been fixed in TeamCity 2019.1.5__.

-To workaround this issue without upgrading to 2019.1.5, uninstall the previously installed agent version before installing a new agent into the same directory.
+To work around this issue without upgrading to 2019.1.5, uninstall the previously installed agent version before installing a new agent into the same directory.
 To uninstall the agent, invoke `Uninstall.exe` in the [Agent Home Directory](agent-home-directory.md), clear all the "_Remove..._" checkboxes to keep the agent logs and configuration, and click __Uninstall__.
 After the successful uninstallation, you can proceed with installing the new agent version via the agent installer.

 ## Windows Docker Containers